Residual Deformity and Outcome in Non-Surgically Treated Tibial Shaft Fractures in Adolescents Nearing Skeletal Maturity A Cross-sectional Study

 Abstract

 Objective.
 The primary objective of this study was to report residual lower limb deformity of tibial shaft fractures treated non-surgically in adolescents nearing skeletal maturity.
-The study also identified factors or fracture characteristics that may predict these deformities and reported the clinical outcomes using the Lower Extremity Functional Scale.
+The study also identified factors or fracture characteristics that may predict these deformities and reported the clinical outcomes using the Lower Extremity Functional Scale (LEFS).

 Conclusion.
 Among adolescents nearing skeletal maturity with isolated acute tibial shaft fractures, closed reduction and casting followed by close monitoring remains useful and effective.